Top 10 Tuscan Paint Colors 2018

-Tuscan paint colors can work in a variety of rooms.
-These colors are warm and inviting and accent wood tones and natural stone to show off the best features in your room.
+Tuscan paint colors work in different rooms.
+These colors are warm and inviting as well as accents of wood and natural stone tones to show off the best features in your room.

 A Tuscan wall is rarely flat.
 There is usually a stone texture or an aged plaster appearance.
 If you don’t have old walls use a slightly more dramatic cappuccino or gray color so the walls still draw attention.
 You can install a faux stone wall to accent a bedroom and give it an Old World feel.
 If you can’t afford a stone wall just use the gray and brown stone colors for a unique color palette.

 Tuscan home decorating revolves around materials and architecture.
 Leave brick and stone work uncovered.
 Paint old doors in bright colors or take your color cue from an antique armoire.
 Combine the simplicity of the countryside by using worn finishes and the elegance of the city by using distressed finishes on elaborate furniture pieces.
 You can also use new wood and iron furniture in a room with aged plaster walls for a juxtaposition.
 Red was a popular Tuscan color paired with gold a few years ago, but it may be too overwhelming and seem like a McDonald’s.
 Instead, use shades of terra-cotta, yellow, and tan for a more modern room with classic elegance.